Note:

 playing with a conservative partner, I find it essential to

 get in ASAP.
-I should have bid 1
+I should have bid 1 over 1

 going up the line in case partner held four spades.
 However, I